jgtux/cw-chatbot-mei-br/README.md

 # trab-chatbot-pymongo

-Chatbot in Python with PyMongo and a ClojureScript UI, for Non-relational Databases coursework.
-Only for demonstration (structure and optimization not prioritized).
+Chatbot in Python with PyMongo and a ClojureScript UI, developed as Non-relational Databases coursework.
+Focus on concept demonstration.